SpaceWaffle42/SpaceWaffle42/README.md

 ## Hi there 👋

+Most of my Repos are private but heres a little about myself.
+- 🔭 I’m currently working on a responsive scoreboard that allows users to add and remove stands and teams
+- 🌱 I’m currently learning Flask, JS, MaterializeCSS and about anything that will help improve my end products.
+- ⚡ Fun fact: Self taught Python in less than a year, but always find myself learning new ways of doing things.

 <!--
 **SpaceWaffle42/SpaceWaffle42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.